Kyriosity/read-write/README+/.net/README+/a.review/cs-malpractice.md

 ## "Bare" code for high-performance calculations

-The backside of comfy C# programming is that .NET isn't suited for direct top-efficient code (like C++ on WinCom does).
+The backside of comfy C# programming is that .NET isn't suited for direct top-efficient code (like C++ on WinCom).
 The energy of .NET will exceed the needs of business solutions but will slow down calculations over arrays of millions of items or high-speed transformation of images or videos (even with all the parallelism in the play).

-To stay with C# in such situations you may use APIs akin to Direct2D.
+To stay with C# in such a case, the use of hardware acceleration libraries is required.

 ## Bloated interfaces